DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

   Find out more about subject knowledge enhancement (SKE) courses which will help you brush up the subject you want to teach.
 promo_content:
     - content/train-to-be-a-teacher/promos/adviser-promo-ske
+inset_text:
+  international-content:
+    text: If you’re a non-UK citizen, you’ll only be eligible for a SKE bursary if you’re training to teach physics or modern foreign languages.
 keywords:
   - Subject knowledge
   - Subject knowledge enhancement